ucldc/ingest_deploy/README.md

 different generations of machines will be distinguished by the different C class subnet.
 This makes the --limit parameter quite useful.

 #### 3.3.
-Verify that the harvests are complete
+Verify that the harvests are complete in CouchDB stage

 The jobs will disappear from queue when they've all been slurped up by the workers.
 You should then be able to QA check the harvested collection:

-* Query CouchDB using this URL syntax.
+* Query CouchDB stage using this URL syntax.
 Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key="26189"`
 * Results in the "value" parameter indicate the total number of metadata records harvested; this should align with the expected results.
-* If you have results, continue with QA checking the collection in CouchDB and Solr.
+* If you have results, continue with QA checking the collection in CouchDB stage and Solr stage.
 * If there are no results, you will need to troubleshoot and re-harvest.
 See <b>What to do when harvests fail</b> section for details.

-### 4. QA check collection in CouchDB
+### 4. QA check collection in CouchDB stage

-As a next step, QA check the harvested collection in CouchDB; you can also subsequently check the results in Solr.

 The objective of this part of the QA process is to ensure that source metadata (from a harvesting target) is correctly mapped through to CouchDB
 Suggested method is to review the 1) source metadata (e.g., original MARC21  record, original XTF-indexed metadata*) vis-a-vis the 2) a random sample of CouchDB results and 3) <a href="https://docs.google.com/spreadsheets/d/1u2RE9PD0N9GkLQTFNJy3HiH9N5IbKDG52HjJ6JomC9I/edit#gid=265758929">metadata crosswalk</a>.
 Things to check: